DivyanshuBhoyar/trpc-blog/README.md

 ## Why you should be learning & using tRPC

 - Making E2E type-safe APIs is fun and easy
-- Gives you a deeper understanding of Next.js
+- deeper understanding of Next.js
 - Going to be very popular (prediction)

 ## Technologies used